What is Copyright?

 Copyright is a form of legal protection (title 17, U.S. Code) that gives the author/creator of an original work a degree of control over the reproduction and distribution of their work.
 Copyright protection is automatic under current U.S. law and begins the instant an "original work of authorship is fixed in a tangible medium of expression."
 This protection includes both published and unpublished works.
 Works do not have to be registered with the U.S. Copyright Office to have copyright protection.

-Under the Copyright Act, the owners of copyright have the following exclusive rights:
+Under the Copyright Act, creators (or whoever holds the copyright) have the following exclusive rights:

-These "exclusive rights" are subject to some limitations and exemptions, the doctrine of Fair Use being the best example (see page on Fair Use Guidelines).
+These "exclusive rights" are subject to some limitations and exemptions, such as the doctrine of fair use. (see Fair Use page).

 |Musical works and lyrics||